CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 The HTTP API accepts in-memory data under `input.data`.
 It deliberately rejects host filesystem options such as `in_file`, `out_file`, `mapping_file`, and `path_to_ohdsi_db`.
-BFF, PXF, openEHR, and already-transposed OMOP payloads can be sent over HTTP; file-based CSV, REDCap, and CDISC-ODM routes should use the CLI or module interface.
+BFF, PXF, openEHR, and already-transposed OMOP payloads can be sent over HTTP; file-based CSV, REDCap, CDISC-ODM, and Dataset-JSON routes should use the CLI or module interface.

 ## Installation